tunelko/PyAuditingTool/README.md

       -u, --update          Update to the last version of PyAuditingTool

-Mini how-to
+How to start?
 ==============

-1. First, run [install.sh](https://github.com/tunelko/PyAuditingTool/blob/master/install.sh) to meet dependencies.
+First, run [install.sh](https://github.com/tunelko/PyAuditingTool/blob/master/install.sh) to meet dependencies.
-2. In the first run, the tool collects some information for integrity checks, asking you to re-run it (it's normal)
+Then, give a try with:
+    $ python PyAuditingTool -h

 Reports
 ==============